 5 Methods to Remove Facebook Virus Effectively

 Adware or browser hijackers can be the reason why your Facebook account is misbehaving and acting up by itself.
-Those Adwares called can be ‘Potentially Unwanted Programs’ or (PUPs).
+This adware can be called “Potentially Unwanted Programs” or (PUPs).
 The installation of such junkware can also lead to system slowdowns, pop-ups, browser redirects, and so on.

 In order to remove this kind of virus, follow the steps below:

-1. Press Windows key + R to open the Regedit window.
-Here, type Control Panel and click OK.
-You can also open the Windows Start menu and use the search box to find and open “Control Panel.”
+1. Press Windows key + R to open the Registry Editor or Regedit window.
+Here, type Control Panel and click on OK.
+You can also open the Windows Start menu and use the search box to find and open the “Control Panel.”

 3. Here, you will see a list of programs that are currently installed on your PC.
-Check for unknown/suspicious ones that you cannot remember installing and then uninstall them this way:
+Check for unknown/suspicious ones that you cannot remember installing and click on the name of the suspicious program.